MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 # Quickstart: Client application initialization (C++)

-This quickstart illustrates the client initialization pattern used by the MIP C++ SDK.
-At a high level, all clients must accomplish the following initialization steps in this order:
+This quickstart illustrates the client initialization pattern used by the MIP C++ SDK at runtime.
+At a high level, all clients must accomplish the following initialization steps, in this order:

 1. Acquire and provide a suitable OAuth2 access token to the SDK
 2. Initialize and provide a Profile object to the SDK
 3. Initialize and provide an Engine object to the SDK

-The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.

 > [!NOTE]
-> Although this quickstart uses File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.
+> The steps outlined in this quickstart are required for any client application that uses the MIP File, Policy, or Protection APIs.
+Although this quickstart demonstrates File API examples, this same pattern is applicable to clients using the Policy and Protection APIs.

 ## Prerequisites

-If you haven't already, complete the following prerequisites before continuing with this quickstart:
+If you haven't already, be sure to complete the following prerequisites before continuing:

 - Complete the steps in [Microsoft Information Protection (MIP) SDK setup and configuration](setup-configure-mip.md).
 - Review [Observers in the MIP SDK](concepts-async-observers.md), as the MIP SDK is designed to be almost entirely asynchronous.